ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container/readme.md

 ```
 pip3 install watson_nlp_runtime_client
 ```
 This client command expects a single text string argument and requests inference from stock Sentiment Analysis and Emotion Classification models.
+If you are serving different models, you will have to update the client code.

 Run the client command as:
 ```